ezeBalsamo/Yugi-Academy/docs/how-to/how-to-create-virtualenv-on-linux.md

 # Virtualenv on Linux

-You can create a virtualenv for your Python project on Linux by executing the following command
+You can create one for your Python project by executing the following command

 ```shell
 python3 -m venv venv